Eat six meals a day and still lose weight? Then add calories once you do?

 Packaged foods or meals: Required.

 In-person meetings: Optional.
-There are more than 100 nationwide Medifast Weight Control Centers.
+There are a handful of Medifast Weight Control Centers in Arizona and Louisiana.

 Does It Allow for Dietary Restrictions or Preferences?

-Vegetarians and vegans: Vegetarians on the 5 & 1 Plan should avoid high-carb legumes (peas, beans, and lentils) until reaching their goal weight.
+Vegetarians and vegans: Vegetarians on the Medifast GO! plan should avoid high-carb legumes (peas, beans, and lentils) until reaching their goal weight.
 The plan is trickier for vegans, since many of the meal replacements are made with dairy or eggs.

 Gluten-free: Medifast says that more than 40 of its products are certified gluten-free.
 The Medifast web site lists its most popular gluten-free items.